-Benign Paroxysmal Positional Vertigo (BPPV) is an inner ear disorder in which changes to the position of the head, such as tipping the head backward, lead to sudden vertigo – a feeling that the room is spinning.
-Vertigo can vary in intensity from mild to severe and usually lasts only a few minutes.
-It may be accompanied by other symptoms, including
+Benign paroxysmal positional vertigo (BPPV) is an inner ear disorder in which changes in the position of the head, such as tipping the head backward, lead to sudden vertigo – a feeling that the room is spinning.
+The vertigo sensation can range from mild to severe and usually lasts only a few minutes.
+It may be accompanied by other symptoms, including:

 BPPV is not a sign of a serious problem, and it usually disappears on its own within 6 weeks of the first episode.
-However, the symptoms of BPPV can be very frightening and may be dangerous, especially in older individuals.
-The unsteadiness associated with BPPV can lead to falls.
-About half of all people over age 65 experience an episode of BPPV, and falls are a leading cause of fractures in this age-range.
+However, the symptoms of BPPV can be very frightening and may be dangerous, especially in older people.
+About half of all people over age 65 suffer an episode of BPPV.
+The unsteadiness caused by BPPV can lead to falls, which are a leading cause of fractures in this age range.

-BPPV develops when calcium carbonate crystals, which are known as otoconia, shift into and become trapped within the semicircular canals (one of the vestibular organs of the inner ear that controls balance).
-The otoconia make up a normal part of the structure of the utricle, a vestibular organ next to the semicircular canals. (see illustration to the right.)
+BPPV develops when calcium carbonate crystals, which are known as otoconia, shift into and become trapped within the semicircular canals (one of the vestibular organs of the inner ear that control balance).
+The otoconia make up a normal part of the structure of the utricle, a vestibular organ next to the semicircular canals.
+(See illustration.)

-In the utricle, the otoconia may be loosened as a result of injury, infection, or age, and they land in a sac – the utricle – where they are naturally dissolved.
-However, otoconia in the semicircular canals will not dissolve.
-As a person’s head position changes, the otoconia begin to roll around and push on the tiny hairs that line the semicircular canals.
-Those hairs act as sensors to give the brain information about balance.
-Vertigo develops when the hairs are stimulated by the rolling otoconia.
+In the utricle, the otoconia may be loosened because of injury, infection, or age.
+They land in a sac – the utricle – where they are naturally dissolved.
+As a person’s head position changes, the otoconia begin to roll around and push on the tiny hair-like processes (cilia) within the semicircular canals.
+Those cilia help to transmit information about balance to the brain.
+Vertigo develops when the cilia are stimulated by the rolling otoconia.

 With advances in medical technology, BPPV can easily be diagnosed and treated.
 The diagnosis can usually be made in the office based on medical history and a physical exam.
 Treatment also involves a short, simple in-office procedure known as the particle repositioning maneuver.
 (See the treatment section).